murkl/arch-os/docs/CONTRIBUTING.md

 Two merges, both of them ordinary, and nothing typed:

 1. **Squash merge the work into `main`.** The run checks it and opens - or updates - a pull request called `chore(main): release 2.1.0`, which raises `version:` and writes that version's section of the changelog
-2. **Merge that pull request.** The run on `main` tags `v2.1.0`, writes the release page out of the changelog, builds the release and the image, boots it, and hangs both files on that page
+2. **Merge that pull request.** The run on `main` tags `v2.1.0`, writes the release page out of the changelog, builds the release and the images, boots them, and hangs every file on that page

 Several merges collect in the one release pull request until it is merged, and a merge that releases nothing - `docs:`, `chore:` - opens none at all.

-The page carries `arch-os-2.1.0-x86_64.iso` and `.tar.gz`, both under signed build provenance, and GitHub prints each one's SHA-256 beside it, so the release carries no checksum file of its own.
+The page carries `arch-os-2.1.0-x86_64.iso`, `.tar.gz` and the Recovery image as `arch-os-2.1.0-recovery-x86_64.tar`, all under signed build provenance, and GitHub prints each one's SHA-256 beside it, so the release carries no checksum file of its own.

-**Note:** _The page is written as a draft before the files are on it: the image is half an hour, and the tag is what the run builds from. `Publish` makes it public last, once both files hang on it, so `curl … | bash` and every link to the latest release keep pointing at the one before until then.
+**Note:** _The page is written as a draft before the files are on it: the image is half an hour, and the tag is what the run builds from. `Publish` makes it public last, once every file hangs on it, so `curl … | bash` and every link to the latest release keep pointing at the one before until then.
 A run that fails on the way leaves a draft to re-run rather than a version to be taken back - `Image` and `Publish`, once the reason is gone._

 **Note:** _No run starts on the release pull request: it touches only `CHANGELOG.md`, the release manifest and the version line in `oak.yaml`, and both workflows leave a pull request of nothing else out with `paths-ignore`.
 GitHub itself starts runs for what its own token opened since June 2026, and holds each for an approval - one nobody gives fails the moment the pull request is merged.
 It needs none - it holds what the release run wrote out of a `main` checked a moment before, and its merge is checked on `main` before the tag exists.
 So the release run itself reports `Ready` and `Title` on the commit it wrote, which is what lets `main` require both of every other pull request.
 A pull request of anybody else's that changes nothing but `oak.yaml` starts no run either, and is held back by the same two checks - it goes through once it touches one more file, or not at all._